Glendalough ... the monastic “Valley of the Two Lakes” (Photograph: Patrick Comerford, 2009)

 The hymn Be Thou My Vision (Church Hymnal 643) refers to Christ as “my high tower” ... the Round Tower at Glendalough (Photograph: Patrick Comerford, 2009)

-Or our images of Celtic Spirituality are intricately linked with the nation-state-building myths created by an Irish nationalism that was often narrow in its vision.
-Be thou my vision, Hymn 643 in the Church Hymnal, was versified by a member of the Church of Ireland, Dr Eleanor Henrietta Hull, using another translation of an earlier poem or prayer.
+Sometimes, our images of Celtic Spirituality are intricately linked with the nation-state-building myths created by an Irish nationalism that was often narrow in its vision.
+Yet, Be thou my vision, Hymn 643 in the Church Hymnal, was versified by a member of the Church of Ireland, Dr Eleanor Henrietta Hull, using another translation of an earlier poem or prayer.

-The popular images of Saint Patrick at that time in stained-glass windows, road-side statues and popular postcards show him standing on a bed of shamrocks decked out in the robes and mitre of a truly Tridentine bishop.
+The popular images of Saint Patrick at that time in stained-glass windows, road-side statues and popular postcards show him standing on a bed of shamrocks decked in the robes and mitre of a truly Tridentine bishop.
 Of course, I would point out that green is the wrong liturgical colour both for Lent and for a saint’s day.
 But why was he never seen in those popular portrayals in convocation robes or in a simple alb and stole?
 Because the message was clear: Celtic Christianity was for Roman Catholics only, and at that for a particular type of Catholicism.

 It may be that the economic woes of the past year or two have made us despise the Celtic Tiger.
 But Celtic Spirituality is still a fashionable commodity when you look at the shops around Christ Church Cathedral or go shopping for small presents in Dublin Airport before a flight.